panacloud/bootcamp-2020/README.md

 [The Scrum Guide](https://www.scrumguides.org/index.html)

-## Appendix D: List of Students who have completed the first 12 Projects and started to work todays becoming a Full Stack Serverless Cloud Developer
+## Appendix D: List of Students who have completed the first 12 Projects and started to work towards becoming a Full Stack Serverless Cloud Developer

 The following 63 developers have submitted the 12 projects so far.
 Good news is that 3 of ours sisters have also qualified for the Ninja group.
 Completing 12 projects is only way to become member of Panacloud team and work with top developers.
 Currently, they are going through extensive training, you can also join the Ninja team by completing 12 projects: